ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 API standalone Self tests [test_self.py](TEST_APPS\testcases\nfc\test_self.py)

 API E2E (wireless) tests [test_nfc.py](TEST_APPS\testcases\nfc\test_nfc.py)

+An [icetea](https://github.com/ARMmbed/icetea/blob/master/README.md) framework test program.
 Commandline (serial port) driven [target app](TEST_APPS\devices\nfcapp\main.cpp) aka _'CreamScone'_ which allows manual interactions with the driver.
 The app will send all API return data over serial link.

 An icetea plugin [nfc_test_parsers.py](TEST_APPS\icetea_plugins\nfc_test_parsers.py) which parses API responses over the serial port into python variables.

 MbedOS cli test app [main.cpp](TEST_APPS\device\nfcapp\main.cpp).
 The CLI commands return results asynchronously for most commands which get passed to and handled on a driver thread.

 **Future: ** A complete inter-op ready design intended to include a switch-box to allow the reader to connect to NFC enabled targets nearby using flying cables and a sticky-back antenna.
-The switch allows selecting either alternative tags, or NFC peers.
-The switch can be controlled using GPIO either driven from spare IO pins on the target DUT itself (preferred option), or perhaps from a Raspberry pi.
+The switch should allow selecting either alternative tags, or NFC peers, and provide inter-operability coverage.
+The switch-box may be controlled using GPIO either driven from spare IO pins on the target DUT itself (preferred option), or perhaps from a Raspberry pi.

 ![inter-op](img/inter-op-view.png)